edobrb/ts-course/README.md

 # TS Course

-This repository contains the exercises and solutions for the TeamSystem TS Course.
+This repository contains the challenges and solutions for the TeamSystem TS Course.

 ## Setup